 INTERPRETATION: Tucatinib in combination with capecitabine and trastuzumab had acceptable toxicity and showed preliminary anti-tumour activity.
 Validation of the current study results will be determined in the double-blinded randomised study, HER2CLIMB (ONT-380-206; NCT02614794).

 FUNDING: Cascadian Therapeutics, a wholly owned subsidiary of Seattle Genetics.

 Murthy, Rashmi; Borges, Virginia F; Conlin, Alison; Chaves, Jorge; Chamberlain, Marc; Gray, Todd; Vo, Alex; and Hamilton, Erika, "Tucatinib with capecitabine and trastuzumab in advanced HER2-positive metastatic breast cancer with and without brain metastases: a non-randomised, open-label, phase 1b study."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 291.